Skip to main content

 2. Click Create job > Insert data.

-3. Click New table and enter Koalas to the Max for the table name.
+3. In the Create new table dialog, enter Koalas to the Max for the table name.
 If Koalas to the Max is in use, append a number to make your table name unique.
 Table names must be unique.
 Once you create a table, you can't change its name.

 4. Click Next.